blockplocker/Angular-game-app/README.md

-# 🎨 Angular Showcase by Noa Hallklint
+# 🎨 Angular app by Noa
 Welcome!
-👋 Hi, I'm **Noa Hallklint**, and this is a showcase of what I've learned while building with Angular.
+👋 Hi, I'm **Noa**, and this is a showcase of what I've learned while building with Angular.

 ## 🚀 About the App

 This Angular application is a collection of interactive demos and mini-projects that demonstrate key concepts and features of the Angular framework.
 Each section highlights different aspects of development, from UI components to API integration.

-## 🛠️ What I've Learned
+## 🛠️ What I've Learned in this project

-Throughout this journey, I've gained hands-on experience with:
+Throughout this project, I've gained hands-on experience with:

 - **Component-based architecture**
 - **Data binding & event handling**